getnacelle/nacelle-littledata-nuxt-module/README.md

 ],
 ```

-Then add your the little data client id to your checkout process in `cart.js` by using the new function that has been added to your project `$getLittleDataMetafield` like so:
+Then add the little data client id to your checkout process in `cart.js` by using the new function that has been added to your project `$getLittleDataMetafield` like so:

 ```
 const processCheckoutObject = await this.$nacelle.checkout